malsyned/cmake-extras/README.md

 ## Task Type: `cmake-ensure-toolchain-target`

-This offers the same functionality as [the `cmake-extras.ensure-toolchain-target` command](#command-cmake-extrasensure-toolchain-target), but as a task that can be configured in `tasks.json` and run with the `Tasks: Run Task` command.
+This offers the same functionality as [the `cmake-extras.ensureToolchainTarget` command](#command-cmake-extrasensure-toolchain-target), but as a task that can be configured in `tasks.json` and run with the `Tasks: Run Task` command.

 The target is configured in the `target` property, and any post-change commands to run are listed in the optional `postChangeCommands` property.